ahmed-n-abdeltwab/blog/_posts/2025-08-25-notes-on-designing-software.md

 key: notes-on-designing-software
 ---

-# Notes on "How I Design Software"

----

 ## Overview

 I came across a blog titled **“How I Design Software”**.
 The author shared their personal method for approaching software design.